 - Place your left foot on the outside of the right calf.
 The foot should be flat on the ground.

 - Keep the left arm on the floor behind your back, raise the right arm up, and bring it down outside of your left leg.

-- Depending on your flexibility, hold on to the calf, ankle,
+- Depending on your flexibility, hold on to the calf, ankle, or foot.

 - Turn your chest and head to the left.

 - Pull with the left arm and use your right arm to push the body into a twist much as possible and turn the chest farther.